 Alright!
 Creating sequences in Harmor is very easy: it’s all about drawing a rhythmical and (preferably) tempo synced modulations targeting one or more of the many Harmor’s parameters using the envelope editor window.
 First, you need to select the TARGET parameter you want to modulate.
 Next, define HOW you want to modulate it by choosing the articulator (Envelope or LFO).

-Envelope is a good choice as the editor lets you freely draw all kinds of curves and shapes and allows you to have precise control how the modulation should behave.
-In this tutorial example, I’m modulating the pitch with envelope as articulator.
-So all I have to do is I select the pitch as target:
+The envelope is a good choice as the editor lets you freely draw all kinds of curves and shapes and allows you to have precise control how the modulation should behave.
+In this tutorial example, I’m modulating the pitch with the envelope as an articulator.
+So all I have to do is I select the pitch as a target:

 Next, I enable the envelope and switch on the tempo-based time to sync the envelope to tempo.
 Also, the SNAP is handy to keep ON if you want to snap your curve editing to the editor grid.
 It’s particularly handy when editing pitch envelope as it lets you move and draw in 100 cent steps (100 cents is one semitone and one octave is twelve semitones = 1200 cents).
 This way it’s easier to create melodic sequences that are in tune.